heikotopol/heikotopol.github.io/_pages/publications.md

 ## Published/Accepted Works

 ### 2023
-* H. Topol, A. Font, A. Melnikov, J. Lacalle, M. Stoffel, and J. Merodio:
+* <ins>H. Topol</ins>, A. Font, A. Melnikov, J. Lacalle, M. Stoffel, and J. Merodio:
 _On the Inflation, Bulging/Necking Bifurcation and Post-Bifurcation of a Cylindrical Membrane under Limited Extensibility of Its Constituents_, **Math.
 Mech.
 Solids** (accepted in Oct.
 2023).<br/>

-* K. Brenzel, L Johnen, M. Praster, N. Blomeyer, A. Weiler, C. Brandl, H. Topol,  M. Stoffel, and B. Markert:
+* K. Brenzel, L Johnen, M. Praster, N. Blomeyer, A. Weiler, C. Brandl, <ins>H. Topol</ins>,  M. Stoffel, and B. Markert:
 _In vitro study design derived from an in vivo lifting task_, [**PAMM - Proc.
 Appl.
 Math.
 Mech.
 (2023)**](https://doi.org/10.1002/pamm.202300208).